Psitrum: An Open Source Simulator for Universal Quantum Computers: Quantum Gates in Psitrum

 \section{Quantum Gates in Psitrum}

-This appendix provides details of gate operations implemented in Psitrum.
+This section provides details of gate operations implemented in Psitrum.
 These are the basic quantum gates for many algorithms and are available in this first version of Psitrum.
 In later versions, we can easily add more gates.
-Definitions of single- and multi-qubits gates are given in the table below.
+Definitions of single- and multi-qubits gates are given in Table. \ref{AT1}.

 \newcolumntype{M}[1]{>{ \arraybackslash}m{#1}}